jeromerg/NCase/README.md

 At each iteration, the builder replays a test case, by settings the contributor's properties back to the expected values...
 So that you can use them for whatever you need...

-The console lists all test cases (with additional formatting):
+The console shows all test cases, here with additional formatting:
 ```
 CURRENCY | BALANCE_USD | AMOUNT | ACCEPTED
 ---------|-------------|--------|---------